jvzonlab/OrganoidTracker/manuals/INSTALLATION.md

     conda env remove -n organoid_tracker

 To test if the software is working, run `python organoid_tracker.py`.
 A window should pop up, from which you can load images and tracking data.

-You'll also need to install CUDA 11.0 and cuDNN in order to use the neural network.